-HTML Sitemap in Magento is a must for better navigation and customer satisfaction since it provides concise information about your website pages.
+Magento 2 HTML Sitemap is a must for better navigation and customer satisfaction since it provides concise information about your website pages.
 Besides, it makes it easier and faster for search crawlers to discover these pages.
 However, don't confuse it with the XML sitemap, since HTML and XML sitemaps are not the same.

 Today you'll learn how to create HTML sitemap in Magento 2 without any complex configuration.
 You just need Magento 2 HTML Sitemap Extension.